gregorybwest/local-gigs-app/README.md

-# LOCAL GIGS: BACK END
+# LOCAL GIGS (BACK END)

 This backend works with the [Local Gigs frontend](https://github.com/gregorybwest/local-gigs-frontend).

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-- Ruby version
+Using Ruby version 3.0.3, Rails version 7.0.2.2

-- System dependencies

-- Configuration
+- Run ```rails db:setup

-- Database creation

-- Database initialization

-- How to run the test suite
+- How to run locally

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

 - ...